openhwgroup/cva6/README.md

 ![Build Status](https://github.com/openhwgroup/cva6/actions/workflows/ci.yml/badge.svg?branch=master)

+# :warning: We inform you that big RTL modifications are in process to better parametrize CVA6.
+For deeper information, please refer to the https://github.com/openhwgroup/cva6/issues/1233 github issue :warning:

 # CVA6 RISC-V CPU

 CVA6 is a 6-stage, single issue, in-order CPU which implements the 64-bit RISC-V instruction set.
 It fully implements I, M, A and C extensions as specified in Volume I: User-Level ISA V 2.3 as well as the draft privilege extension 1.10.
 It implements three privilege levels M, S, U to fully support a Unix-like operating system.
 Furthermore it is compliant to the draft external debug spec 0.13.